 Included features: All regular excursions, foul weather parkas and free loan of Wellington boots for Zodiac landings.

-- Arctic: SEA SPIRIT operates a program of 9- to 16-day expeditions between late May and late September that visit the North of Scotland and Iceland; Iceland, Jan Mayen and Spitsbergen (Svalbard); Spitsbergen and Franz Josef Land (Russia); Spitsbergen circumnavigations; Iceland and south and west Greenland.
+- Arctic: SEA SPIRIT operates a program of 11- to 16-day expeditions between June and September that visit the North of Scotland and Iceland; Iceland, Jan Mayen and Spitsbergen (Svalbard); Spitsbergen and Franz Josef Land (Russia); Spitsbergen circumnavigations; Iceland and south and west Greenland.
 Most expeditions feature photography (free) and kayaking (a fee).

-- North Pole: 50 YEARS OF VICTORY operates two14-day expeditions in June to the North Pole starting with a charter flight from Helsinki to Murmansk (Russia) then boarding the ship to sail 90 degrees north and onto the North Pole with a return via the uninhabited Franz Josef Land to look for polar bears and sea birds and stop at an abandoned meteorological station.
+- North Pole: 50 YEARS OF VICTORY operates three 13-day expeditions in July to the North Pole starting with a charter flight from Helsinki to Murmansk (Russia) then boarding the ship to sail 90 degrees north and onto the North Pole with a return via the uninhabited Franz Josef Land to look for polar bears and sea birds and stop at an abandoned meteorological station.
 All North Pole trips feature photography lessons and helicopter sightseeing (included).